rohitsawant15/ESRA_Front_End/README.md

-# Front end code for ESRA Project.
+# Front end code for Emergency service for Road Accidents Project.
 #Technologies used - ReactJs.